jkhatri01/anshulpatel25.github.io/personal_website/content/post/chaos_engg_exprmnt_dsgn.md

 * Terminating half of the instances in Auto-Scaling group of the service might result in the following scenarios:

-  - 25% increase the response latency from the service.
+  - 25% increase in response latency of the service.

   - 30% increase in CPU utilization of existing machines.